QuentinRa/blog.quentinra.dev/programming-languages/high-level/kotlin/index.md

 <div class="row row-cols-md-2"><div>

-Kotlin is a open-source, modern, programming language developed by JetBrains since 2011.
+JetBrains has been developing Kotlin, an open-source and modern programming language, since 2011.

 * 😎 More concise, simplified, version of Java
 * ✈️ Main language used for Android applications